DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   which got error interrupt to the application, so that application can reset that particular queue pair.

-* cryptodev: Some changes may happen to manage RSA padding for virtio-crypto.

 * cryptodev: The Intel IPsec Multi-Buffer version will be bumped to a minimum version of v1.4.
   This will effect the KASUMI, SNOW3G, ZUC, AESNI GCM, AESNI MB and CHACHAPOLY